 Continue the Almased Diet for as long as needed to achieve a healthy weight and keep up with your regular thyroid check-ups.

-Knowing that Almased does not interfere with thyroid medication and that it can actually help support healthy thyroid levels will give you a peace of mind
+Knowing that Almased does not interfere with thyroid medication and that it can actually help support healthy thyroid levels will give you peace of mind